 Welcome to BANTRAK

 Bantrak participated in the B&O’s Magical Holiday Express at the B&O museum in Baltimore.
-The club erected a large layout with operating sessions runing from Dec.
-15th through 30th.
-The public was able to view the highly detailed modules constructed by club members and watch as the members put their detailed model trains through their paces.
+The club erected a large layout (photo) with operating sessions runing from Dec.
+17th through 29th.
+The public was able to view the highly detailed modules constructed by club members and watch as the members put their prototypical model trains through their paces.

 BANTRAK has members of all ages experienced in model building, electronics, carpentry and other aspects of this hobby.